Lankhmar – City of Adventure: Reception

-Bambra felt that the Lankhmar pack is all about the opportunity for a game master to create a city in as much detail as desired, and that the pack contains enough background to make designing a city really easy.
-Bambra pointed out omissions that he considered minor annoyances: "There is no Rainbow Palace flow chart for conducting fights and chases in the palace, no Nehwon wandering monster encounter chart (although this is referenced twice in the book), and no new spells that were promised for spell-casters".
-Bambra called the book "easily one of the best city supplements ever published" but also "limited in its use", saying the game has to be played in Leiber's world to get the full effect, calling it "unique but narrow in scope".
-He concluded his review by saying: "So, we have an excellent city pack that doesn't fit very easily into mainstream AD&D game play—-a situation that tends to mark the Lankhmar pack as an inspirational reference work rather than a living and breathing city.
-This is, of course, unless you're a big Leiber fan who enjoys thief- and fighter-oriented adventures; in this case, Lankhmar is a dream come true".

 In the October 1988 edition of Games International, James Wallis called this "a carefully compiled description of a metropolis with its roots firmly in traditional fantasy".
 Wallis found that "the design of the city is well executed if a little blocky and monotonous, and the map contains a reasonable layout coupled with areas for the referee to insert their own ideas and creations".
 However, Wallis didn't like the scenario ideas, commenting "the ideas are pitifully short and the two scenario packs that followed simply didn't come up to scratch".
 Wallis concluded: "All the same, this is an excellent basic package with a good overall feel, enjoyable for Leiber fans and non-fans alike".

 Lawrence Schick, in his 1991 book Heroic Worlds, calls the set "easily one of the best campaign settings for AD&D, it's designed so that each GM who uses it will create an individualized Lankhmar by selecting detail maps and locations to suit".

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "The book, which is relatively brief at 96 pages, crams an astonishing amount of detail from Leiber's stories ...
 In all, it is a vivid recreation of Leiber's source material."